amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 But in Tulu, `ŭ` is used as the proximal demonstrative pronominal root and the medial demonstrative pronominal forms do not exist (at least in the modern dialects).

-Let's proceed investigate the reasons behind this peculiarity [next](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u).
+Let's proceed to investigate the reasons behind this peculiarity [next](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u).

 #### Dative Presentative ŭṁda of Tulu